HomeGuidesAPI ReferenceChangelog

 Select the Right Utility and Tariff

 We collect utility and tariff data across the USA, Canada, and Mexico.
-The utilities include investor-owned utilities, municipals, and cooperatives.
-Every utility has at least two tariff rate plans per class of customer, and often many more.
+In Switch APIs, a utility is represented as a load-serving entity (LSE).
+LSEs include investor-owned utilities, municipals, and cooperatives.

-We maintain data on which utilities operate in which locations (using Territories that define utility service areas) and we track all the tariff rate plans that a utility has, including how many customers are on that plan and if it’s the default option or not, we can usually make a good guess as to the most likely utility and tariff for your customer.
-So let’s start there…
+We maintain data on which utilities operate in which locations using Territories that define utility service areas.
+We also track all the tariff rate plans that a utility has, including how many customers are on that plan and whether it’s the default option.
+With this data, we can usually make a good guess as to the most likely utility and tariff for your customer.

 PUT /rest/v1/accounts